 XAS is a non-destructive, element specific characterization method which can be applied to both crystalline and amorphous materials, liquids and samples in the gas phase.
 Moreover, XAS measurements can be performed under application relevant conditions (in situ).
 Both XANES (X-ray absorption near-edge structure) and EXAFS (extended X-ray absorption fine structure) data contain valuable structural information about the atomic environment of the absorber atoms in the materials under investigation.
-At ASTRA XAS spectra can be recorded in transmission or fluorescence mode.
+At ASTRA beamline XAS spectra can be recorded in transmission and/or fluorescence modes.

-- materials science, physics and chemistry (investigation of functional materials, esp. alloys, oxidic systems and catalysts, coatings, adhesives, etc.)
+- materials science, physics and chemistry (investigation of functional materials, esp. alloys, oxidic systems and catalysts, coatings, adhesives, etc.),

-- biomedicine (investigation of metalloproteins, investigation of the stability, uptake and therapeutic mechanism of action of inorganic and bio-inorganic drugs, etc.)
+- biomedicine (investigation of metalloproteins, investigation of the stability, uptake and therapeutic mechanism of action of inorganic and bio-inorganic drugs, etc.),

-- environmental protection (e.g., speciation of toxic elements during bioaccumulation).
+- environmental protection (e.g., speciation of toxic elements during bioaccumulation), and many others …

-The ASTRA beamline was especially designed for XANES/EXAFS measurements in the tender X-ray range, i.e., at the K absorption edges of important elements such as P, S, Si, Al and Mg.
+The ASTRA was especially designed for XANES/EXAFS measurements in the tender X-ray range, i.e., at the K absorption edges of important elements such as P, S, Si, Al and Mg.
 Besides, ASTRA` energy range also includes K-edges of heavier elements up to Se, L-edges of elements up to Bi and some M-edges of elements including U, which allows investigation of a variety of highly relevant materials.

 |Source||Bending magnet (1.31 T)|

-|Target energy range||1 – 15 keV|
+|Available energy range||1 – 15 keV|

 |Energy resolution ΔE/E||InSb(111): 7 × 10-4 (at sulfur K edge – 2.472 keV) data for other crystals and for other edges will be completed in near future|

-|Beam size at sample (H × V)||10 mm × 1 mm|
+|Beam size at sample (horizontal x vertical)||10 mm × 1 mm|

 |Photon flux at sample||109-1010 [ph/s/0.1 A]|

-Under development (not available in current Call)
+Under development (not available in current Call):